Process and Performance Management (PPM):

 • “Keeps us focused on what’s important, leading to student success”

-These are comments from participants in Boone County Schools’ recent PPM session, relaying the importance and impact of this work.
+These are comments from past participants in Boone County Schools’ PPM session, relaying the importance and impact of this work.
 Our Teaching and Learning Committee charged the District with becoming more efficient.
 As the District continues to do more with less, we knew we had to find better processes in order to maintain a high level of student and operational performance.
 APQC (American Productivity and Quality Center) helped us do that.

 Five work teams were established around critical areas, areas we knew needed overhaul.
 These focused on processes within position control, fixed assets, maintenance work orders, special needs transportation, and preschool enrollment.
 Teams were made up of cross-department district personnel, as well as principal representatives.
 As the end user, the principal’s voice was critical in determining if processes would work.

 An APQC trainer worked with the teams for four days, providing tools and coaching along the DMAIC model — define, measure, analyze, improve, and control.
 From swim lanes to SIPOC charts to elevator speeches to business cases, the teams worked through the DMAIC structure to develop new, more efficient processes.
-Through this first round of projects, preschool enrollment is faster, maintenance work orders are processed more quickly, fixed asset processes are in place, and special needs transportation eliminated dead-head routes.
+Through the first round of projects, preschool enrollment is faster, maintenance work orders are processed more quickly, fixed asset processes are in place, and special needs transportation eliminated dead-head routes.
 In addition, the position control team has moved to online applications, electronic forms, and enhanced screening processes.

 Next steps for the District include finalizing and communicating current projects to the Board and the larger community.
 The teams will work to capture their new learning and ensure control of the processes.
 We know that these principles will transcend all the work in the district, not just those areas we are formally addressing.
-Our commitment to increasing efficiency and effectiveness will guarantee we have the resources needed to ensure every student is college, career, and life ready.
+Our commitment to increasing efficiency and effectiveness will guarantee we have the resources needed to